<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Control Charts

-Control charts are used to visualize the outputs of a process over time.
+Control charts are used to visualize a process's outputs over time.
 Control charts are a method that predate the terms Lean and Six Sigma and are sometimes associated with either method.
 They generally have upper and lower control limits that are each three deviations from the mean.
 Control charts help managers recognize common cause variation, which indicates the process has not changed, and special cause variation, which indicates a problem or a shift in the process or system.
-Control charts represent the baseline upon which improvement can be initiated.

 DMAIC